Differential forms, Fukaya $A_\infty$ algebras, and Gromov-Witten axioms: Introduction

 In the beautiful series of papers~\cite{Fukaya,Fukaya2,FOOO1,FOOOtoricI,FOOOtoricII}, Fukaya and Fukaya-Oh-Ohta-Ono reworked and extended in the language of differential forms the theory of $A_\infty$ algebras associated to Lagrangian submanifolds from their book~\cite{FOOO}.
 With the help of this new tool, they obtained many striking results in Floer theory and mirror symmetry.
 They work in a very general setting, and introduce fundamental new ideas in the theory of the virtual fundamental class to address the technical difficulties that arise.

 The present paper uses differential forms to construct a family of cyclic unital curved $A_\infty$ algebras associated to a Lagrangian submanifold.
-We assume the moduli spaces and boundary evaluation maps are regular, so virtual fundamental class techniques are not necessary.
+We consider Lagrangian submanifolds that satisfy an analog of the convex condition in algebraic geometry~\cite{FultonPandharipande}, so the construction can be made without using virtual fundamental class techniques.

 Our family of $A_\infty$ algebras is parameterized by the cohomology of $X$ relative to $L$, as opposed to absolute cohomology of $X$ as found in the literature.
 The family satisfies differential equations analogous to the fundamental class and divisor axioms of Gromov-Witten theory.
 Our definition of unitality is stronger than the standard one.
 The use of relative cohomology is of crucial importance for proving unitality and the divisor equation.